The first step in finding a Medicare doctor is understanding which types of providers are included in Medicare coverage.

 Hospice Care:

 When a patient enters hospice care, they are likely in the final stages of a terminal/incurable illness or disease.
-Therefore, most hospice agencies accommodate their patients by treating them where they live, whether it’s at an assisted living facility, etc.
+Therefore, most hospice agencies accommodate their patients by treating them where they live, whether at an assisted living facility, etc.

 Doctors/Specialists: